SouchenOu/Webserv-explanation/README.md

 the way that it does this is the connection is divided defined by a pair of numbers known as sockets

-the source IP address and source port from the client to the server and the destination IP address and destination port number server, but this is all from the perspective of whoever we are looking at,so from the source IP address and source port number this is where the segment coming from, it is coming from this IP address and this spesific port on the client.
+the source IP address and source port from the client to the server and the destination IP address and destination port number server, but this is all from the perspective of whoever we are looking at, so from the source IP address and source port number this is where the segment coming from, it is coming from this IP address and this specific port on the client.

 --->So combining the transport layer port number and the network layer address uniquely identifies a particular application process running on an individual host device.